starcitizen-lug/knowledge-base/wiki/Home.md

 ## News

 ### Game Updates
+> [!important]
+> (Oct 4, 2024) **Easy Anticheat Enforcement**
+>
+> - CIG has enabled EAC enforcement on the PTU.
+We have an experimental fix that also works on LIVE and it needs testing.
+> - Please follow [our migration instructions](Tips-and-Tricks#easy-anti-cheat) and report back on our Discord's #Development channel.

 > [!tip]
 > (Sept 27, 2024) **Launcher 2.0 Migration**
 > - Requires standard Wine 9.4+ or Proton GE 9-13+ runner